dominicstop/react-native-ios-context-menu/README.md

 <br><br>

 #### 4.1.5 `ContextMenuView` [Simple Example #5](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample05.js)
 A context menu that has a "*displayInline*" submenu.
 This is the same as [Simple Example #3](https://github.com/dominicstop/react-native-ios-context-menu#413-contextmenuview-simple-example-3) but we set the `MenuConfig`'s optional `menuOptions` property to `["displayInline"]`.
 Visually, this creates a "section" in the parent menu (i.e it add top and bottom separators).
+This is great if you want to separate your menu actions.
 * This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-5-6-7-8.gif).

 <br>